Korimer/rustgex/readme.md

 - Extending off this, this property of the current implementation may produce unexpected behavior when combined with the fact that capture groups (`()`) should be able to overwrite themselves - you may end up with captures that might be *too* eager
 - - Ex: pattern of `(.)+\1` on string `11223` - this should match `1122`, but will fail to match altogether if `3` is ever captured
 - In general, make matching as lazy as possible (this doesnt mean lazy by default, it means doing no more than the minimum work necessary for eager matchers to function)
+- Woah I just learned about the possessive operator, matching *only* on the longest match is another big hit
+- - Might require kinda thourough restructuring unironically,